wso2/docs-mi/en/docs/learn/examples/inbound-endpoint-examples/inbound-endpoint-kafka.md

 Set up the back-end service.

--   Apache Kafka inbound endpoint should be configured.
+Apache Kafka inbound endpoint should be configured.
 The recommended version for the customized Kafka inbound endpoint is `kafka_2.12-2.2.1`.
 See [Configuring Kafka]({{base_path}}/install-and-setup/setup/feature-configs/configuring-kafka) for more information.

--   Go to the [WSO2 Connector Store](https://store.wso2.com/store/assets/esbconnector/details/b15e9612-5144-4c97-a3f0-179ea583be88) and click **Download Inbound Endpoint** to download the inbound JAR file.
-Add the downloaded JAR file to the <MI_HOME>/dropins directory.
+1. Go to the <a target="_blank" href="https://store.wso2.com/connector/esb-inbound-kafka">WSO2 Connector Store</a>.

+2. Download the Kafka inbound endpoint JAR file.

+3. Add the downloaded JAR file to the `<MI_HOME>/dropins` directory.

 Run the following commands in the <KAFKA_HOME> directory to invoke the service.